purplekingdomgames / roguelike-starterkit 0.5.0

 Windows work as you'd expect, albeit on a fixed grid, giving you the ability to move, resize, open and close them.

 Window's do not have to render components (see below), as they are basically mini Indigo games, and can render anything Indigo can.
-When rendering content into a window though, do are responsible for adhering to it's content window bounds information, which can be found within the provided UiContext, which is much the same as a FrameContext, with some extra window specific data attached to it.
+When rendering content into a window though, you are responsible for adhering to it's content window bounds information, which can be found within the provided UiContext, which is much the same as a FrameContext, with some extra window specific data attached to it.

 2 - Components